Supercharge Conversions With Predictive Cross-Sell and Upsell Strategies

 When Pecan builds models, the automated feature engineering and selection process figures out from your historical data which customer data points matter, and how much they matter, in determining a customer’s propensity to buy.

-Predictions are generated about future customer behavior by looking for similar patterns in the profiles of customers who are yet to convert, and then seeing exactly how similar they are to those who have already converted.
+Predictions are generated about future customer behavior by looking for similar patterns in the profiles of customers who are yet to convert.
+Then, you can see exactly how similar they are to those who have already converted.
 The way every customer characteristic contributed to each prediction is also explained for each customer.
 In other words, you can see exactly which factors contributed most to a specific customer’s score.

-With all this powerful knowledge in hand, you can proactively plan your offers and outreach to those customers, confident that your priorities and resources are correctly aligned.
-Moreover, ongoing monitoring and updating of your model will ensure you’re always acting on the latest information.
+With all this powerful knowledge in hand, you can proactively plan your offers and outreach to those customers.
+You’ll be confident that your priorities and resources are correctly aligned.
+Moreover, ongoing monitoring and updating of your upsell and cross-sell predictions will ensure you’re always acting on the latest information.
 These dynamic, accurate predictions will positively impact your ROI across all teams where the predictions are put to work.

-Getting customers interested in more products and services will never have been easier, because with these predictions in hand, you’ll focus efforts and your dollars on the customers most likely to be interested.
-It’s a mutually beneficial arrangement that builds your understanding of your customers — and reinforces that stronger relationship between them and your business.
+Getting customers interested in more products and services will never have been easier.
+Indeed, with these predictions in hand, you’ll focus efforts and your dollars on the customers most likely to be interested.
+It’s a mutually beneficial arrangement that builds your understanding of your customers.
+Moreover, it reinforces that stronger relationship between them and your business.